basho/erlang_protobuffs/README.markdown

 messages, simple types (ints, strings, etc) and will break on ENUM types and any sort of nesting.
 Please do not use this in production.

+## no_debug_info

+The protobuffs_compile module relies on the pokemon_pb module being compiled with debug info.
+This is because pokemon_pb serves as a template for generated _pb modules.
+Running protobuffs_compile:scan_file/1 reads the erlang forms from the pokemon_pb.beam file and expands and alters those forms to create the generated module.

 ## CREDITS

 Some of the protobuffs.erl module came from code written by Brian Buchanan.